puzzmo-com/xd-crossword-tools/README.md

   A1.
 Gardener's concern. ~ BULB
   A4.
 A reasonable statement. ~ OK
   A5.
-Not chipped. ~ CRISP
+The office centerpiece. ~ DESK

   D1.
 To \_ly go. ~ BOLD
   D2.
 Bigger than britain. ~ UK